 · Don’t be afraid to turn to your parents (or someone you trust) when necessary.
 Even if you do something stupid, realize that your parents are there for you.
 Their love for you should be constant.

-If you ever need someone (in addition to your parents) in some time of difficulty, know that your pastor has e-mail, a web-site (www.fr-ed-namiotka.com), a Facebook account, and can be reached by the good old telephone!
+If you ever need someone (in addition to your parents) in some time of difficulty or necessity, know that your pastor has e-mail, a web-site (www.fr-ed-namiotka.com), a Facebook account, a YouTube channel, a Twitter account, (and I am considering some other means of social media) and can be reached by the good old telephone!

 Know, also, that you are remembered in my prayers!